 Perhaps you want to focus your resolution on your career and not so much on your personal life.
 So how can you reprioritize goals, plans, dreams and directions to fuel your thoughts?
-Here are a few suggestions to make 2018 your year at work.
+Here are a few suggestions to make your new year your year at work.

 DO SOMETHING FOR YOURSELF EVERYDAY

 When life gets hectic, it can be easy to forget about the most important person: yourself.
 Sometimes it’s the simple, totally do-able things that make a difference in your life.
 According to psychologists, “me time” improves concentration, increases productivity and reboots our brain – all of which will directly impact the quality of work you produce.
 Sure, there'll be things that sidetrack your day, but it’s important to remember to take care yourself more often than not.
 Whether it’s giving yourself some much needed “me time” or surrounding yourself with people who make you smile, take some time this new year to give yourself some love.

 No matter your age, you can learn something new every day.
 Think about all the people you have the chance to interact with daily – everyone you meet knows something you don’t.
 Seeking out knowledge, acquiring new skills or developing character traits can help you in the long run.
 Improving your ability to read people, personalities, and your own motivation can be accomplished in many ways such as traveling, volunteering and networking.
 This new year, try to expand the ways that you learn new things.